 Pam, who holds a bachelor’s degree in Elementary Education from The Florida State University, has been the K-2 teacher at The Magnolia School since 2000.
-Previous teaching experiences include 5 years at Wee Care as a pre-K teacher, 5 years at Head Start in Oregon as a pre-K teacher and a term at Tallahassee Junior Museum as a Saturday pre-K teacher.
+Previous teaching experiences include five years at Wee Care as a pre-K teacher, five years at Head Start in Oregon as a pre-K teacher and a term at Tallahassee Junior Museum as a Saturday pre-K teacher.

 K-2ND GRADE LEAD TEACHER